-The North Wall is an arts centre with a vibrant public programme of theatre, music, comedy, dance, virtual & digital arts and family shows.
+The North Wall is an arts centre with a vibrant public programme of theatre, music, comedy, dance, talks, virtual & digital arts and family shows.
 The programme places an emphasis on new and innovative work, offering an alternative to the mainstream.

 The North Wall Arts Centre offers children’s performances once a month, as well as family-friendly workshops alongside these shows.
-Examples of previous workshops are: shadow puppetry, origami, Noise Band and pop-up book making.

-Online ticket sales: 24 hours.
+Online ticket sales: 24 hours

 Performances: from £6 – £16